kcummi20/SE450_ShoppingSystem/README.md

 ## Navigation Features
 User Authentication: Log in or create an account to associate cart data with user accounts.

 Product Catalog: Browse a catalog of products loaded from a CSV file.

 Shopping Cart Management: Add or remove products from your shopping cart.

 Order and Payment Processing: Place orders and simulate the payment process using a mock payment gateway.

 Logging: The system records important events and transactions.

 ## Design and Implementation
 The application incorporates various design patterns and SOLID principles:

-Singleton: Used for cart and product catalog management to ensure a single instance.
+Singleton: Used for cart and product catalog management to ensure a single instance.<br />
-Factory: A ProductFactory creates product objects for the catalog.
+Factory: A ProductFactory creates product objects for the catalog.<br />
-Builder: CartBuilder constructs shopping carts with a fluent interface.
+Builder: CartBuilder constructs shopping carts with a fluent interface.<br />
 SOLID Principles: The application structure adheres to OCP, SRP, LSP, ISP, and DIP for maintainability and extensibility.

 ## Testing